 Our chartering executive secretaries with Rotary International Director-Elect Valerie Wafer

 To take on this project, Rotaractors Gustavo Lopes and Kaitlynn Almeida joined Reid to form Rotaract Canada's chartering executive secretariat.
 As we progressed, we found support and encouragement in every level of Rotary.
 From day one, Valerie Wafer, Rotary International director 2020-21 for our zones, has provided great support and insight, helping us connect Rotary from coast to coast.
 Since her official announcement of the project in the fall of 2019, we have been working closely with district Rotaract representatives, district governors, Rotaractors and Rotarians from every corner of the country, hearing their ideas and we even helped a district appoint their first Rotaract committee and representative along the way.

-With all that unravelled support and collaboration, we filed for recognition from Rotary International at the beginning of march with six trailblazing chartering member districts out of the 12 eligible at the time.
-Currently, we are taking applications for cabinet positions to form the rest of the team that is going to help shape the future of Rotaract in our region and get everything in place so we can officially begin operations on July 1, 2020.
+With all that unravelled support and collaboration, we received recognition from Rotary International on May 13, 2020 with six trailblazing chartering member districts out of the 12 eligible at the time: 5050, 5360, 5370, 7010, 7070, 7810.
+Currently, Rotaract Canada's growing team is working hard in order to officially begin operations on July 1, 2020.

 COME WRITE THE NEXT CHAPTER WITH US